42TranscendenceTeam/Transcendence/README.md

 The team followed a lightweight collaborative workflow:

+- Weekly synchronization meetings were held to review progress, discuss blockers, and plan upcoming work.
 - Tasks were divided into smaller issues or feature branches.
 - Work was distributed between team members.
 - Code was reviewed through pull requests before merging.